Self Directed Support: Personal Budget

 Your Self Directed Support Personal Budget is the agreed amount of money that is allocated to you personally following an assessment of your care and support needs.
 A personal budget is a statement of the amount of money needed to meet your eligible social care needs.
 It allows you (or your representative) to control the financial resources for your support and the way the support is provided to you.

 As part of the personalising care and support planning process, the local authority will inform you about your personal budget so that you can take full control over your own care.
-You have freedom over how the budget is spent.
+You have freedom over how the budget is spent to meet your needs and agreed outcomes.

 Once you have been assessed as being eligible for council funding to meet your care and support needs (regardless of the contribution you may be asked to pay), the council is legally obliged to offer and allocate personal budgets for you to enable you to meet the agreed outcomes of your support plan.
 As part of the care and support planning process, it is now mandatory upon the local authority according to the Care Act 2014 (that came into force in 2015) to inform you of your personal budgets, that is the amount of money that the council has worked out it will cost to arrange the necessary care and support for you.